Inspection Reports for

 Visit Reason

-The inspection was conducted as a routine survey to assess compliance with regulatory requirements including nurse staffing information posting, food safety and storage, and infection prevention and control.
+The inspection was conducted as a routine survey to assess compliance with regulatory requirements related to nurse staffing information posting, food storage and labeling, and infection prevention and control practices.

 Findings

-The facility failed to post nurse staffing information daily with correct dates, improperly stored outdated and unlabeled food items in the walk-in cooler, stored dented cans with other stock, allowed clean linens to touch employee uniforms, and stored personal food items in the medication refrigerator, posing potential minimal to actual harm to residents and staff.
+The facility failed to post nurse staffing information daily with correct dates, improperly stored outdated and unlabeled food items in the walk-in cooler, stored dented cans with other stock, allowed clean linens to touch employee uniforms, and stored personal food items in the medication refrigerator.
+These deficiencies posed potential minimal to actual harm risks to residents and staff.

 Deficiencies (6)